Bridgy Fed

 HTTPError – anything that fetch() raises, if raise_ is True

-If this protocol doesn’t support this object, raises HTTP 204.
+If this protocol doesn’t support this activity, raises HTTP 204.

 Also reports an error.